-1. The first academic audit is conducted by the MEP prior to student entry into MWF 120 Normal Childbearing.
+1. The first academic audit is conducted by the MEP prior to student entry into MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care.
 The purpose is to ensure that all non-clinical required and elective course requirements will be met prior to entering the clinical portion of the program.
-Students must ensure they have a clear executable plan to complete all non-clinical coursework prior to entering MWF 120 Normal Childbearing.
+Students must ensure they have a clear executable plan to complete all non-clinical coursework prior to entering MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care.
 Upon commencing the clinical portion of the program, the demands on student time do not allow time for any nonclinical coursework.